Finger screw modification on the Top 80

 by Had Robinson

 Having to replace expensive screws in order to perform routine ignition, cooling fan, or flywheel service on the Top 80 is a poor option.
 I have tried many ways to get an end-wrench or a crow-foot on them in order to properly torque them down on reassembly but have not been successful.
 The clearances are just too small.
 The result will always be that the screws are not tight enough and the screws/pawl assembly will likely be bent/damaged.
-The screws can be loosened but it is impossible to reinstall them correctly so that the cooling fan will not move relative to the fly wheel.
+The screws can be loosened but it is impossible to reinstall them to the correct torque so that the cooling fan will not move relative to the fly wheel.

 Damaged finger screw (hex bolt) from an attempt to reuse finger screws without modifying them.